thanhnguyenhm/Recsys2/README.md

 There're some differences between production and development environment:
 - Need to manually refresh the page when rating and removing ratings to see changes in Profile page
 - It may take 5-10 seconds for recommendation engine to compute.
 If it takes longer, refresh the page.
-- Databases in two environment are different.
+- Databases in two environments are different.

 # Local environment setup (require API KEY from TMDB)